 In the event of a tie between two or more children when applying criterion 3 (strongest geographical claim based on straight line distance) where there are not enough places available to offer all children a place at the school, a process of random allocation will be followed by the Local Authority.
-This will be in the form of a manual process which is overseen by an independent person from the Council's Legal Services.
+This will be in the form of a manual process which is overseen by an independent member of staff or a governor.
 Where twins or children from multiple births are part of a random allocation process they will be considered as one applicant.